 - About 6–8 inches in length

-- Obvious, raised clitellum
+- Have an obvious, raised clitellum

-- Rounder on head size
+- Rounder on the head side

-- Flatter on tail side
+- Flatter on the tail side

 - Spade-shaped tail

 - Dark purple color on head